sje30/catam-julia/1b/Polynomial Interpolation/README.md

 # Polynomial Interpolation

-This file is ment as a complement to the 1B Numberical Analysis Course.
+This file is ment as a complement to the 1B Numerical Analysis Course.

 **Contents**
 - Short summary of the **theory of polynomial interpolation**